tolauwae/phd-thesis/src/foundations/foundations.typ

 == #remotedbg: A tiny remote debugger for #stlc

-We start by defining the syntax of a tiny remote debugger for #stlc with booleans and natural numbers, defined as peano numbers @peano91:sul @kennedy74:peanos.
+We start by defining the syntax of a tiny remote debugger for #stlc with booleans and natural numbers, defined as Peano numbers @peano91:sul @kennedy74:peanos.
 The complete set of syntax, evaluation, and typing rules for booleans and natural numbers for #stlc can be found in @app:stlc.
 Because the debuggers we discuss in this dissertation are each debuggers for distributed systems, and therefore remote debuggers of a kind, we start with a simple remote debugger.
 The easiest way to define such a debugger is as a distributed system with a _client_ and a _server_.// the evaluation rules can than be split into _client_, _server_, and _global_ rules.